ftun-arch/DroidDex/README.md

 ---

-**WebDroidX** - Bringing Android screen mirroring to your OpenWrt router! 🚀
+**DroidDex** - Bringing Android screen mirroring to your OpenWrt router! 🚀